 Three pools, Main Street address, and the strongest pool-deck culture in town for active families.

-Lake Placid Village and Main Street is the obvious centre — walkable restaurants, the Olympic Center, the speed-skating oval, and Mirror Lake itself within a short stroll.
+Lake Placid Village and Main Street is the obvious centre, walkable restaurants, the Olympic Center, the speed-skating oval, and Mirror Lake itself within a short stroll.
 High Peaks Resort, Golden Arrow Lakeside Resort, and Best Western Adirondack Inn all sit on or just off Main Street, which is the right answer for first-time visitors.
-Mirror Lake itself, set back slightly from the bustle, is where waterfront luxury concentrates — Mirror Lake Inn, with its inn-side and lakeside buildings, defines this micro-area.
-Whiteface Mountain, ten miles east, is where you stay for ski-in convenience or for absolute quiet — The Whiteface Lodge straddles the line, while The Cottage at Whiteface skews fully ski-side.
+Mirror Lake itself, set back slightly from the bustle, is where waterfront luxury concentrates, Mirror Lake Inn, with its inn-side and lakeside buildings, defines this micro-area.
+Whiteface Mountain, ten miles east, is where you stay for ski-in convenience or for absolute quiet, The Whiteface Lodge straddles the line, a short drive from both the village and the mountain.
 Saranac Lake, a separate village ten miles west, is the budget-and-boutique alternative, anchored by the restored Hotel Saranac.
 The Lake Placid Lodge sits on its own peninsula on the larger Lake Placid (not Mirror Lake), which is the most secluded address in the directory.

 Other destinations worth your consideration.